- Location: Arkansas

-Cell phone use is banned for all drivers under 18.
-Drivers 18 and older, but younger than 21, are banned from using hand-held cell phones while operating in school and highway work zones.
+Cell phone use is banned for all drivers under 18 years old.
+Drivers between 18 years old and 20 years old, are banned from using hand-held cell phones while operating in school and highway work zones.

 Unless it's an emergency, school bus drivers aren't allowed to use cell phones, including hands-free versions, while driving a school bus.